RiskMeasures

 ERM(x̃, 0.1) # entropic risk measure

-expectile(x̃, 0.1) # expectile
+expectile(x̃, 0.1) # expectile risk measure

 We can also compute risk measures of transformed random variables